Quantum Algorithms for Variants of Average-Case Lattice Problems via Filtering: Introduction

 \begin{enumerate} \item The short integer solution (SIS) problem, classically, initially shown by Ajtai~\cite{DBLP:conf/stoc/Ajtai96}. \item The dihedral coset problem (DCP), quantumly, initially shown by Regev~\cite{DBLP:conf/focs/Regev02}. \item The learning with errors problem (LWE), quantumly, initially shown by Regev~\cite{DBLP:conf/stoc/Regev05}. \end{enumerate}

 Therefore, to show an efficient quantum algorithm for approximate SVP in the worst-case, it suffices to construct an efficient quantum algorithm for any one of those average-case problems.
 However, no polynomial (or even subexponential) time quantum algorithms are known for SIS or LWE.
 For DCP, a subexponential quantum algorithm is given by Kuperberg~\cite{DBLP:journals/siamcomp/Kuperberg05}.
 But the quantum reduction shown by Regev~\cite{DBLP:conf/focs/Regev02} requires the DCP algorithm to be noise-tolerant, while the algorithm of Kuperberg is not.
-Let us also mention that over the past few years, progress has been made in showing polynomial time quantum algorithms for SVP for ideal lattices~\cite{CGS14,DBLP:conf/stoc/EisentragerHK014,biasse2016efficient,DBLP:conf/eurocrypt/CramerDPR16,DBLP:conf/eurocrypt/CramerDW17}.
+Let us also mention that over the past few years, efficient quantum algorithms for SVP for ideal lattices in certain parameter regimes have been shown in~\cite{CGS14,DBLP:conf/stoc/EisentragerHK014,biasse2016efficient,DBLP:conf/eurocrypt/CramerDPR16,DBLP:conf/eurocrypt/CramerDW17}.
 Still, showing a polynomial (or even subexponential) time quantum algorithm for SVP with polynomial approximation factors for \emph{all} lattices is widely open.

 The SIS and LWE problems are powerful tools for building cryptosystems, thus understanding the quantum hardness of those two problems is interesting in its own right.
 The SIS problem is typically used in constructing elementary cryptographic primitives such as one-way functions~\cite{DBLP:conf/stoc/Ajtai96}, collision-resistant hash functions~\cite{Goldreich-Goldwasser-Halevi96} digital signatures~\cite{DBLP:conf/stoc/GentryPV08}.
 The LWE problem is extremely versatile, yielding public-key cryptosystems~\cite{DBLP:conf/stoc/Regev05}, and advanced cryptographic capabilities such as fully homomorphic encryption (FHE)~\cite{DBLP:conf/focs/BrakerskiV11}, attribute-based encryption~\cite{DBLP:conf/stoc/GorbunovVW13}, and quantum FHE~\cite{DBLP:conf/focs/Mahadev18a}.
 The conjectured quantum hardness of SIS and LWE has also made lattice-based cryptosystems popular candidates for post-quantum cryptography standardization~\cite{DBLP:conf/africacrypt/DAnversKRV18,DBLP:conf/eurosp/BosDKLLSSSS18,DBLP:journals/tches/DucasKLLSSS18}.